-Lord Turnbull ruled yesterday that so-called “indy campers” are no longer allowed to hold a permanent vigil outside the building in Holyrood.
+Lord Turnbull ruled on Wednesday that so called Indy campers are no longer allowed to hold a permanent vigil outside the Edinburgh based legislature.

-In a written judgment issued at the Court of Session, Lord Turnbull concluded that it would not breach the human rights of campers to be denied a permanent presence on the parliament’s grounds.
+In a written judgement issued at the Court of Session, Lord Turnbull concluded that it wouldn’t breach the human rights of campers to be denied a permanent presence on the Parliament’s grounds.

 Lord Turnbull wrote: “The officials of the Scottish Parliamentary Corporate Body have made it plain to the respondents that there are other opportunities for them to legitimately exercise rights of freedom of speech and assembly.

 “The officials remain open to negotiations with the respondents to permit the exercise of these rights through events such as meetings, vigils and protests so long as these comply with the petitioner’s policy on such conduct.”

 The decision follows months of litigation by the Scottish Parliament’s Corporate Body.

 Lawyers acting for the corporate body claimed that the independence camp was stopping others from using the parliament’s facilities.